^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Nasal congestion appears due to inflammation of the epithelium of the nasal mucosa of various etiologies and increased permeability of the blood vessels that are there.
-Usually this is not an isolated disease, but one of the symptoms of such diseases as allergies, colds, SARS or influenza.
-To improve their condition, many people use sprays from nasal congestion.
+Nasal congestion occurs due to inflammation of the epithelium of the nasal mucosa of various etiologies and increased permeability of the blood vessels that are there.
+Usually, this is not a separate disease, but one of the symptoms of diseases such as allergies, colds, acute respiratory viral infections or flu.
+To improve their condition, many people use nasal congestion sprays.

 Indications for use